 - And discharging or otherwise penalizing any employee who refuses to provide access to private materials, or to threaten to do so, or refusing to hire anyone for that reason.

-This doesn’t prevent an employer from searching for an employees public social media information.
-So if an employee has a public facebook, an employer may still search and review public content.
-However, some employers had in the past required all employees to provide social media account log in credentials to monitor an employees use of social media during work hours, and I assume to see if the employee was discussion their employment with others.
+This doesn’t prevent an employer from searching for an employee’s public social media information.
+So if an employee has a public Facebook profile, an employer may still search and review public content.
+However, some employers had in the past required all employees to provide social media account login credentials to monitor employees use of social media during work hours, and I assume to see if the employee was discussing their employment with others.

-While it seems pretty straight forward, for white collar professionals in particular there are some interesting scenarios where the law will need likely some interpretating by the courts.
+While it seems pretty straightforward, for white-collar professionals in particular there are some interesting scenarios where the law will need likely some interpretation by the courts.
 For instance, at our office, I urge attorneys to join LinkedIn and make relevant connections.
-Including with me.
+Including me.
 As their “employer”, is that compelling an employee to connect with my LinkedIn account?
 While I may think it’s just a good business and professional decision, a new attorney may consider it a directive.

-We all need to be careful in the new media world of business and how it effects employment.
-Employees shouldn’t mix business with the personal. and employers should respect the privacy of their employees.
+We all need to be careful in the new media world of business and how it affects employment.
+Employees shouldn’t mix business with personal.
+And employers should respect the privacy of their employees.